mysterydeveloper/canvas-intro/README.md

-# Create an image on a canvas
+# Introduction to the HTML5 Canvas
 In this exercise we will create an image on using HTML canvas tags and the JavaScript canvas API.

 ## Exercises